spec0p/pg-docs/server-rules.md

 #### Evaluate moves

 Every time a client sends a move, the move must be validated and the necessary changes should be applied to the game state.
+The following validations are made automatically by the server:

+1. Is the `matchId` valid?
+2. Has the match ended by timeout?
+3. Is player who sent the move actually a player of this match?
+4. Is this player turn?
+5. Is the sent move in the correct order?

+If any of the validations above fail, an error message is automatically sent to the client, freeing you from implementing them in your game rules.

 <dl class="tabs" data-tab>
     <dd class="active"><a href="#javascript-2">JavaScript</a></dd>